 No matter how these facts are interpreted, one thing is clear, and cannot be debated: the United States has the blood of children on its hands.

 Fireworks and Carpet Bombings

-In modern history, corporations have been decisive in the policies of aggressive, Imperialist countries, and the wars they have waged.
-The aggressive, Imperialist policies of these countries have been wholly influenced by these corporations and their vested interest in profit, in territorial hegemony, in natural resources.
+In modern history, corporations have been decisive in the policies of aggressive, Imperialist countries and the wars they have waged.
+The hegemonic policies of these countries have been wholly influenced by national corporations and their vested interest in profit, in territorial hegemony, in natural resources.

 Adam Tooze says in his book Wages of Destruction:

 “..
 Too often the preoccupation of Hitler and his followers with problems of Lebensraum, food and agriculture is seen as prima facie evidence of their atavism and backwardness.
 This could not be more wrong.
 The search for greater territory and natural resources was not the outlandish obsession of racist ideologues…” (30)

 Adam Tooze also goes deeper in regards to the discussion of natural resources.
 Nazi Germany’s corporations were almost entirely dependent upon one particular natural resource: oil, something they had in common with today’s United States and its corporations.
 He notes that Reichswerke Hermann Goering, a German corporation, had become the largest industrial conglomerate in the world.
 Such is the nature of corporate Imperialism.
 He mentions that Germany, “..with both limited territory as well as limited natural resources…” under Nazism sought to seize many of the territories of Eastern Europe and Northern Africa, particularly for the seizure of untapped resource reserves.

 When Germany conquered the Soviet caucasus, it was also importing Russian oil at the rate of at least one million tons per annum.
 (30)